-- A Site walkover (200 m each way (private land not accessed) along the cable length from the indicative leak location, and laterally as required); - A desk study of publicly available information; and - A preliminary Conceptual Site Model (CSM).
+- A Site walkover (200 m each way along the cable length from the indicative leak location, and laterally as required); - A desk study of publicly available information; and - A preliminary Conceptual Site Model (CSM).

-The work has been completed in accordance with the scope provided in the proposal P19125590.P1.V0, dated 28 June 2019 and follow on request from ESB to assess four additional sites (of which this Site is included).
+The work has been completed in accordance with the scope provided in the proposal P19125590.P1.V0, dated 28 June 2019.
+No significant variations from this scope were required to complete the work.